EMalagoli92/OD-Metrics/docs/usage.md

 <br>

-The [mAP](map_mar.md#what-is-map) (Mean Average Precision) and [mAR](map_mar.md#average-recall) (Mean Average Recall) for the scenario can be calculated as follows:
+The [mAP](map_mar.md#what-is-map) (Mean Average Precision) and [mAR](map_mar.md#average-recall) (Mean Average Recall) for this scenario are computed using `OD-Metrics` as follows.
 ``` py title="simple_example"
 from od_metrics import ODMetrics